John Cale

 "It depressed me.
 It will replace nothing - except maybe suicide."

-The Music Union states that if the band would stick around for their cancelled gigs, they have to be paid by the venue.
+The Music Union rules stated that if the band would stick around for their cancelled gigs, they have to be paid by the venue.
 They are checked into the Castle by Andy Warhol, "a mock-medieval structure in Griffiths Park that rented for $500 a week".

 Recording the Banana Album